 - A full version for the content team, which details all the production steps, assignments, and deadlines they need to know.

 - A streamlined version for the marketing team and other stakeholders, which outlines delivery deadlines.
-These external stakeholders want to know when that eBook is going to be ready, but they’re less concerned with the process of its production.
+These external stakeholders want to know when that eBook will be ready, but they’re less concerned with the process of its production.

-Above all, Valdellon notes, “Ensure everyone uses the calendar.
-If it’s not there, it doesn’t exist, and [content] doesn’t get published.”
+Everyone on your team should use the calendar.
+If it’s not there, then it doesn’t exist, and content doesn’t get published.

 A big part of effectively managing your calendar is knowing how — and how much — to assign to your team.
 In fact, the Project Management Institute found that 21% of projects fail due to limited or taxed resources, and inadequate resource forecasting accounts for 18% of project failures.
 Clearly, resource management is critical.

 Prioritizing is very important to ensure that the most important content gets done first.
 If something is less important, then it can be postponed or outsourced.